Tencent/tencent-ml-images/README.md

 * **ML-Images**: the largest open-source multi-label image database, including 17,609,752 training and 88,739 validation image URLs, which are annotated with up to 11,166 categories
 * **Resnet-101 model**: it is pre-trained on ML-Images, and achieves the top-1 accuracy 80.73% on ImageNet via transfer learning

+## Updates
+* **Note**: A part of URLs of ML-Images is collected from [ImageNet](http://www.image-net.org/).
+However, as many URLs from ImageNet have expired, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
+Then, you can obtain the original image from ImageNet, if the URL is invalid.
+Please see `Download Images using URLs` for details.

 # Contents